barnysanchez/useful_guides/Python Virutal Environments.md

 ### Option 1: pyenv

-This is a solution that allows you install multiple versions of Python and switch between one and the other.
+A Python version manager.
+Installs different versions and flavors of Python interpreters.This is a solution that allows you install multiple versions of Python and switch between one and the other.
 You can set a global version of Python with Pyenv, or you can specify a Python version on a per directory basis if you want.

 ### Option 2: pyenv-virtualenv